What is an ‘essential’ business anyway? A cheat sheet for getting through the COVID-19 pandemic

 But beyond that, states are splintering on how to treat businesses within a large gray area, including:

 - Liquor stores: All states except for Pennsylvania have allowed liquor stores to stay open.
-According to industry groups, closing liquor stores could post a major risk to substance-dependent people, especially with stress and unemployment on the rise.
+According to industry groups, closing liquor stores could pose a major risk to substance-dependent people, especially with stress and unemployment on the rise, and could also enable black market liquor sales.

 - Cannabis dispensaries: Most states that have legalized medical marijuana have allowed dispensaries to stay open, after cannabis lobbyists wrote an open letter to state governors arguing that many rely on cannabis to alleviate seizures, chemotherapy side effects, and PTSD.

-- Gun stores: Most states have allowed gun stores to stay open, although officials in California, New Jersey, and Pennsylvania initially required them to close.
+- Gun stores: Most states have allowed gun stores to stay open, although officials in California, New Jersey, Delaware, and Pennsylvania initially required them to close.
 The states reversed course after gun lobbyists persuaded the Department of Homeland Security and the White House that guns are a matter of public safety and protection.

 - Hardware stores: Most states are allowing stores like Ace Hardware and Lowe’s to stay open, as they help us maintain the homes in which we’re sequestered.

-- Office supply stores: Most states are allowing stores like Staples to stay open, as they facilitate the transition to working from home.
+- Office supply stores: Most states are allowing stores like Office Depot and Staples to stay open, as they facilitate the transition to working from home.

 (Note: The U.S. Cybersecurity and Infrastructure Security Agency released this memo on identifying “essential” functions, which it emphasized is purely advisory in nature; local jurisdictions get the final say.)

-Some companies, meanwhile, have seized the chaos as an opportunity to ask their employees to keep reporting to work, under an array of reasoning that surely stretches the meaning of the word “essential.”
+Some companies, meanwhile, have seized the chaos as an opportunity to ask employees to keep reporting to work, under an array of reasoning that surely stretches the meaning of the word “essential.”
 They include:

-- Tesla: In an HR email, Elon Musk’s electric car company initially asked “essential” employees to come in—including workers in production, service, deliveries, and testing—putting it in a high-profile standoff with California officials who deemed the company nonessential.
-In a following email, (In early March, Musk memorably tweeted that “the coronavirus panic is dumb.”)
+- Tesla: In an HR email, Elon Musk’s electric car company initially asked “essential” employees to come in—such as workers in production, service, deliveries, and testing—putting it in a high-profile standoff with California officials who deemed the company nonessential.
+(In early March, Musk tweeted that “the coronavirus panic is dumb.”)

 - WeWork: The beleaguered office-share company, which operates communal workspaces that run counter to social distancing protocol, told the New York Times that it was essential as it provides mail and storage services (i.e. has mailboxes and lockers).
 The company sent a memo to employees dangling $100-a-day bonuses for workers who would report to its sites.